 How You Can Prevent Heart Failure

-If you, like most Americans, have been on a high sodium, low potassium diet for a long time, you can stop these changes and possibly reverse some of them.
+If you, like most Americans, have been on a high sodium, low potassium diet for a long time, you can stop these changes.
+You can even possibly reverse some of them.
 If you are young, you can prevent them with a high potassium, low sodium diet.

 Tables Of High Potassium Foods